kellyndassler/opportunities-for-code/README.md

   - [Genesys Works Business Technology Internship Program](https://genesysworks.org/for-students/) -- summer training and paid one year internship in tech and business ($10,000 - $15000) for junior students going into their senior year of HS with coaching for college as well **HS** **P**
   - [Code 2 College Software Engineering Leadership Program and Internship](https://code2college.org/selp/) -- program for underrepresented Austin area students with no or some coding experience with professional development culminating in a professional internship **HS** **P**

-A massive collection of other opportunities for women in STEM and Coding are compiled [here](https://code.likeagirl.io/a-high-school-students-guide-to-cs-programs-internships-487586031e07) by Areeta Wong.

 - #### College Students (including graduating HS Seniors/rising 1st Years)
   - [Google STEP Interships (1st and 2nd Year Undergrads)](https://buildyourfuture.withgoogle.com/internships)
   - [Google Apprenticeships](https://buildyourfuture.withgoogle.com/apprenticeships)